aalgo/TSCBPT/README.md

   * `--no-ts` Do not compute temporal stability measures and images.
   * `--dist-all` Generate distance images between all pairs of acquisitions.
   * `--no-write` Do not write pruned images data.

+In the future, more examples of using the generinc TSCBPT template library will be added.